jessmartin/jessmartdotin-gatsby/src/markdown-pages/Realtime-Collaborative-Systems.md

 # Realtime Collaborative Systems

+_Thoughts on collaborative systems as they exist and where they might be going._

 ## Why Realtime Collaboration?

 I believe systems that allow humans to collaborate on work products in realtime are of critical importance in tackling the complexity inherent in the world of work.